CartoDB/cartodb/README.md

 ## Developing & Contributing to CARTO

-See [our contributing doc](CONTRIBUTING.md) for how you can improve CARTO, but you will need to sign a Contributor License Agreement (CLA) before making a submission, [learn more here](https://carto.com/contributions).
+See [our contributing doc](CONTRIBUTING.md) for information on how you can improve CARTO, but you will need to sign a Contributor License Agreement (CLA) before making a submission. [learn more here](https://carto.com/contributions).

 ## Testing